-English Language & Literature T I ......
+English Language & Literature T I......
 Credits: 5 Grades 9, 10, 11, 12

-Language & Literature T I seeks to prepare ESL III students for placement in a grade-level appropriate academic Language & Literature course as they reach the final stage of the ESL program.
+Language & Literature T I seeks to prepare ESL students for placement in a grade-level appropriate academic Language & Literature course as they reach the final stage of the ESL program.
 The course will provide students with materials, resources, and strategies to function as a contributing resource within the traditional English classroom setting.
 Students will explore the fundamentals of literature study, practice the process of formal essay writing, and develop the confidence to become active members of thoughtful classroom discussion.

-English Language & Literature T II ......
-Credits: 5 Grades 9, 10, 11, 12
+English Language & Literature T II Credits: 5 Grades 9, 10, 11, 12

-Language and Literature T II is a continuation of Language and Literature T I. Once students have completed Language and Literature T I, they will build on skills and literature base to complete Language and Literature T II.
-This course will expand their knowledge of literature, literary terms, and the writing process, therefore preparing them for a grade-level academic English course.
+Language and Literature T II is a continuation of Language and Literature T I. This course will expand their knowledge of literature, literary terms, and the writing process, therefore preparing them for a grade-level academic English course.